buenoalvezm/Human-blood-atlas/README.md

 The analysis employed a combination of univariate and multivariate techniques to uncover key health and disease-related protein patterns.
 Key components include:

 - **Exploratory Data Analysis (EDA)**: Uniform Manifold Approximation and Projection (UMAP) and correlation analyses were performed to uncover major trends in the dataset.
-- **Analyses of variance**: statistical analyses were applied to identify proteins correlated with disease and demographic factors (e.g., age, sex, BMI).
+- **Analyses of variance**: statistical analyses were applied to identify proteins correlated with disease and demographic factors (e.g. age, sex, BMI).
 - **Differential abundance analysis**: applied to all measured proteins to identify significant changes in abundance across diseases.
 - **Machine learning**: lasso-based models were applied for disease classification and prediction of biological age, sex, and BMI.